 - Using the proper protection for your jaw while exercising or other highly physical activity

 For the TMJ disorders that plague you, Dr. Fondriest will work with you to see what kinds of problems you face.
 Furthermore, he will develop a proper treatment that will alleviate your symptoms.
 For many people, relief will be achievable with the use of a special night guard that corrects your jaw strain.
 Dr. Fondriest will offer expert care if you have a problem due to your bite alignment.
 He will also help you find the right solution when you are affected by more significant problems due to TMJ disorder.

-Home Remedies for TMJ Disorder
+Home Remedies for TMJ Dysfunction

 TMJ disorder can be treated with an array of home remedies that include:

 - Ice packs or cold packs on the painful area

 - Essential oils that help diminish pain and aching